cies/htoml/README.md

     stack init
     stack --install-ghc ghci

+Add a `--resolver` flag to the `stack init` command to specify a specific package snapshot, e.g.: `--resolver lts-4.1`.

 We can now start exploring `htoml` from a GHCi REPL.

     > txt <- readFile "benchmarks/example.toml"